Mrs. Obvious is a mother, wife, and mentor. She has firsthand life experience with her son's mental health issues, searching for answers.

-Niacin Works for ODD, ADHD, and Bipolar Disorder
+Niacin Helps With ODD, ADHD, and Bipolar Disorder

 This article should not be misinterpreted as medical advice and is not meant as such.
 I am not a doctor, and only wish to relate my personal experiences with my son and our use of vitamins to offer hope to others.
 Always consult with your physician for the best method of treatment.

 Our Story: My Son Was Born a Healthy Baby